reactjs/react.dev/content/community/courses.md

 - [Scrimba: Learn React for free](https://scrimba.com/g/glearnreact) - 48 hands-on video tutorials building react apps.

+- [React Tutorials](https://codedamn.com/learn/reactjs) - A beginner friendly course to explain what react is and how to use it.

 ## Paid Courses {#paid-courses}

 - [Egghead.io](https://egghead.io/browse/frameworks/react) - Short instructional videos on React and many other topics.